Cecil Jackson-Cole: Early life

 Jackson-Cole was born on 1 November 1901 at 27 Knox Road, Forest Gate, the elder child and only son (there was another son from a later marriage) of Albert Edward Cole, a dealer in new and secondhand furniture, and his wife (who was also his cousin), Nellie Catherine Jackson.
 He had a sister called Winifred Gertrude Cole (born in 1906).

 He had an unsettled childhood, as his father moved so frequently that he spent an average of only nine months at each of the many schools he attended.
 In 1911 they lived at Whitehall Road, Grays, Essex and his father was a Credit Boot and Shoe Dealer and his mother a Retail China and Glass Merchant.

+Cecil decided to leave education to start working full-time and provide for his family at the age of 13.
+He got a job, which he left in 1918, as an Office Boy at George and John Nicksons General Provision Merchants on Tooley Street, London.
 In 1914, the family lived on Ashton Street, in Poplar, London and Cecil and Winifred attended Prospect Terrace School.
-Cecil's Father Albert, fought in World War One in the Birkenhead Bantam Battalion.
-Cecil decided to leave education to start working full-time and provide for his family at the age of 13.
-He got a job as an Office Boy at George and John Nicksons General Provision Merchants on Tooley Street, London and left in 1918.
+Cecil's Father Albert, fought in World War I in the Birkenhead Bantam Battalion.